Host Hotels & Resorts (NASDAQ:HST) Updates FY 2023 Earnings Guidance

 Host Hotels & Resorts (NASDAQ:HST – Get Rating) issued an update on its FY 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $1.84-$1.95 for the period, compared to the consensus earnings per share estimate of $1.75.
 The company issued revenue guidance of $5.27 billion-$5.41 billion, compared to the consensus revenue estimate of $5.16 billion.
 Host Hotels & Resorts also updated its FY23 guidance to $1.84-1.95 EPS.

-A number of research firms have issued reports on HST.
-Stifel Nicolaus decreased their target price on Host Hotels & Resorts from $21.00 to $19.50 in a research report on Thursday.
-Wells Fargo & Company cut their price target on Host Hotels & Resorts from $21.00 to $18.00 and set an overweight rating on the stock in a research note on Thursday, March 30th.
-Compass Point raised Host Hotels & Resorts from a neutral rating to a buy rating and set a $22.00 price target on the stock in a research note on Friday.
-Raymond James cut their price target on Host Hotels & Resorts from $21.00 to $19.00 and set an outperform rating on the stock in a research note on Wednesday, March 29th.
-Finally, Morgan Stanley cut their price target on Host Hotels & Resorts from $20.00 to $19.00 and set an equal weight rating on the stock in a research note on Wednesday, January 18th.
-Four investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
-Based on data from MarketBeat.com, the company presently has an average rating of Moderate Buy and a consensus target price of $20.86.
+A number of analysts recently commented on the company.
+Stifel Nicolaus dropped their price target on Host Hotels & Resorts from $21.00 to $19.50 in a research note on Thursday.
+Wells Fargo & Company dropped their price target on Host Hotels & Resorts from $21.00 to $18.00 and set an overweight rating for the company in a research note on Thursday, March 30th.
+Raymond James lowered their price objective on Host Hotels & Resorts from $21.00 to $19.00 and set an outperform rating for the company in a research report on Wednesday, March 29th.
+Citigroup lowered their price objective on Host Hotels & Resorts from $22.00 to $21.00 and set a buy rating for the company in a research report on Friday, March 3rd.
+Finally, StockNews.com raised Host Hotels & Resorts from a sell rating to a hold rating in a research report on Thursday, April 27th.
+Four analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+According to MarketBeat, the company has a consensus rating of Moderate Buy and an average target price of $20.86.

 Host Hotels & Resorts Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, April 17th.
-Shareholders of record on Friday, March 31st were given a $0.12 dividend.
+The firm also recently declared a quarterly dividend, which was paid on Monday, April 17th.
+Investors of record on Friday, March 31st were issued a $0.12 dividend.
 The ex-dividend date was Thursday, March 30th.
-This represents a $0.48 annualized dividend and a yield of 2.70%.
-Host Hotels & Resorts’s dividend payout ratio is currently 42.86%.
+This represents a $0.48 dividend on an annualized basis and a yield of 2.70%.
+Host Hotels & Resorts’s dividend payout ratio is presently 42.86%.

 Institutional Inflows and Outflows

-Several hedge funds and other institutional investors have recently bought and sold shares of the business.
-Advisor Partners II LLC grew its stake in shares of Host Hotels & Resorts by 2.9% during the 4th quarter.
-Advisor Partners II LLC now owns 26,267 shares of the company’s stock worth $422,000 after acquiring an additional 749 shares during the period.
-Creative Planning grew its stake in shares of Host Hotels & Resorts by 3.0% during the 4th quarter.
-Creative Planning now owns 27,304 shares of the company’s stock worth $438,000 after acquiring an additional 790 shares during the period.
-Parkside Financial Bank & Trust grew its stake in shares of Host Hotels & Resorts by 146.3% during the 1st quarter.
-Parkside Financial Bank & Trust now owns 1,643 shares of the company’s stock worth $32,000 after acquiring an additional 976 shares during the period.
-Neuberger Berman Group LLC grew its stake in shares of Host Hotels & Resorts by 3.5% during the 1st quarter.
-Neuberger Berman Group LLC now owns 29,372 shares of the company’s stock worth $571,000 after acquiring an additional 1,003 shares during the period.
-Finally, Cetera Advisor Networks LLC grew its stake in shares of Host Hotels & Resorts by 7.6% during the 1st quarter.
-Cetera Advisor Networks LLC now owns 14,652 shares of the company’s stock worth $285,000 after acquiring an additional 1,034 shares during the period.
-Hedge funds and other institutional investors own 97.07% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in HST.
+Advisor Partners II LLC increased its stake in Host Hotels & Resorts by 2.9% in the 4th quarter.
+Advisor Partners II LLC now owns 26,267 shares of the company’s stock worth $422,000 after acquiring an additional 749 shares during the last quarter.
+Creative Planning increased its stake in Host Hotels & Resorts by 3.0% in the 4th quarter.
+Creative Planning now owns 27,304 shares of the company’s stock worth $438,000 after acquiring an additional 790 shares during the last quarter.
+Parkside Financial Bank & Trust increased its stake in Host Hotels & Resorts by 146.3% in the 1st quarter.
+Parkside Financial Bank & Trust now owns 1,643 shares of the company’s stock worth $32,000 after acquiring an additional 976 shares during the last quarter.
+Neuberger Berman Group LLC increased its stake in Host Hotels & Resorts by 3.5% in the 1st quarter.
+Neuberger Berman Group LLC now owns 29,372 shares of the company’s stock worth $571,000 after acquiring an additional 1,003 shares during the last quarter.
+Finally, Cetera Advisor Networks LLC increased its stake in Host Hotels & Resorts by 7.6% in the 1st quarter.
+Cetera Advisor Networks LLC now owns 14,652 shares of the company’s stock worth $285,000 after acquiring an additional 1,034 shares during the last quarter.
+97.07% of the stock is owned by hedge funds and other institutional investors.

 Host Hotels & Resorts, Inc is a real estate investment trust, which engages in the management of luxury and upper-upscale hotels.
 It operates through the following geographical segments: United States, Brazil and Canada.
 The company was founded in 1927 and is headquartered in Bethesda, MD.